+Willie Hobbs Moore has the distinction of being the first African American woman to earn a doctorate in physics, granted to her from the University of Michigan in 1972.
 Moore was born in Atlantic City, New Jersey on May 23, 1934.
-In 1952, she relocated to Ann Arbor, Michigan so she could attend the University of Michigan.
+In 1952, she relocated to Ann Arbor, Michigan, to attend the University of Michigan.
 She earned a bachelor’s degree in electrical engineering (1958) and a master’s degree in 1961.

-While pursuing her doctoral studies under the tutelage of esteemed doctoral adviser and renowned spectroscopist Samuel Krimm, Moore’s thesis centered on the vibrational analysis of secondary chlorides, which was applicable to essential questions in the vibrational study of macromolecules.
+Moore pursued her doctoral studies under the tutelage of esteemed doctoral adviser and renowned spectroscopist, Samuel Krimm.
+Her thesis centered on the vibrational analysis of secondary chlorides, which was applicable to essential questions in the vibrational study of macromolecules.

-Additionally, she was employed by the Datamax Corporation and KMS Industries while working on her Ph.D. and later held engineering positions at Barnes Engineering, Bendix Aerospace Systems, and Sensor Dynamics, where she was responsible for theoretical analysis.
+Moore was employed by the Datamax Corporation and KMS Industries while working on her Ph.D.
+She later held positions at Barnes Engineering, Bendix Aerospace Systems, and Sensor Dynamics, where she was responsible for theoretical analysis.
 Later, she became an executive with the Ford Motor Company where she oversaw the warranty department of the automobile assembly.

-A strong supporter of education, she was very active in STEM education for minority students, and as a member of The Links, Inc., she served as a tutor.
-She was a member of the Bethel African Methodist Episcopal Church and chairwoman of the Juanita D. Woods Scholarship Fund.
+A strong supporter of education, Moore was very active in STEM education for minority students.
+She participated in the Saturday Academy, a community STEM tutoring program.
+She was a member of The Links, Inc. and Delta Sigma Theta Sorority, Inc. She was a member of the Bethel African Methodist Episcopal Church and chairwoman of the Juanita D. Woods Scholarship Fund.